Afnan-Sultan/RNA-seq-Analysis/README.md

        * Samtools
        * StringTie software
        * gffcompare
-       * The data to use (in this case, chromosome X data - Homosapiens)
+       * The data to use.
      * all these required files and softwarews will be obtained during the pipeline1.sh excution.
   - STAR as an aligner, and Scripture as an assembler.
     * requierments:
       * unix OS and hardware that is 10x GB RAM -where x is the size of the genom in billion-
       * STAR software
       * the data to use -which is the same chromosome X we already have-
-- pipline1.sh file is illustrating all the requirements and steps to apply HISAT/StringTie pipeline.
+- pipline1_trail.sh file is illustrating all the requirements and steps to apply HISAT/StringTie pipeline with a small data which is chromosome X from human.
-  * before excuting pipeline1.sh, you will need to set some paths and directories firstly.
+  * before excuting pipeline1_trail.sh, you will need to set some paths and directories firstly.
 So, open the file and look for $ signs.
-  * apply the following commands to get permission to excute pipeline1.sh file and to initiate it
+  * apply the following commands to get permission to excute pipeline1_trail.sh file and to initiate it
     * $ chmod 755 pipeline1.sh
-    * $ ./pipeline1.sh
+    * $ ./pipeline1_trail.sh

-- pipeline2.sh file